Retired football player

 Team GB Olympian

-Claire Rafferty is a hugely experienced defender in the WSL, currently playing for West Ham United.
+Claire Rafferty was a hugely experienced defender in the WSL, having recently just retired from West Ham United.
 She is Chelsea’s longest-serving player and has played at the World Cup and Olympic Games for England and Team GB respectively.

 Claire joined Chelsea in 2007 and in May 2012 was part of the Blues team beaten on penalties in the FA Cup final by Birmingham City.
 In her final season at Chelsea, Claire won her second domestic double before announcing her transfer to WSL side West Ham in June 2018.